 Bristol is in northeastern Addison County, at the western foot of the Green Mountains.
 The New Haven River flows out of the mountains and through town.

 Parks

 - Bristol Town Green- Center of town with a fountain and bandstand.
 Link for history- Bristol Core

 - Bristol Veterans Memorial Park- Wooded park with paths across a roaring waterfall.
-Link for

-history- Bristol Core
+Link for history- Bristol Core

 - Sycamore Park-A day use recreation area, swimming and fishing.
 Link for history- Bristol Core

 - Eagle Park-handicapped access, picnic tables.

 Biking/Mountain Biking

-Bristol is the home of VBT Vermont Bicycle Tour and a stopping way for Sojourn and Backroads bike tours.
+Bristol is home to many local trails as well as Pump Track located on the Bristol Rec.
+Field.
+MOB (Mountain Bike Bristol) organizes and sponsors trail work and group rides.
+Bristol is also a popular stopping point for Sojourn and Backroads bike tours.

-The Watershed Trail link
+- The Watershed Trail link

-Green Mountain Family Campground map
+- Green Mountain Family Campground map

 Water Sports

 Bristol Pond is great for canoeing, Stand Up Paddleboarding, fishing, and kayaking

 New Haven River is known for white water kayaking and part of the New Haven Ledges Race, bringing kayakers from all over New England

 - Baldwin Creek

 - Bristol Pond (Winona Lake)

 - Monkton Pond (Cedar Lake)

+- Equipment Rentals: Middlebury Mountaineer

+- Fishing Reference: VT Fishing Guide

+- Fishing Regulations: VT Fishing Regulations

+- VT Fish and Wildlife: Stocking Schedule

 Scenic Views and Drives

 - Lincoln Gap (~50 miles, 1.5hrs) map

 - Champlain Valley Tour (~100 miles, 2.5hrs) map

 - Covered Bridge Tour (~60 miles, 2hrs) map

 Local Landmarks

 - Lords Prayer Rock link

 - Holley Hall link

 Hiking

 Bristol is the Gateway into the Green Mountains, there are many trails that surround the town and there are more to come.

 - Watershed Trails link

 - Bristol Trail Network link